 For a better sense of how these cycles figure into a larger historical context, here's a long-term view of secular bull and bear markets, adjusted for inflation, in the S&P Composite since 1871.

 These charts are not intended as a forecast but rather as a way to study the current market in relation to historic market cycles.

-Footnote: In previous commentaries on these bad bears, I used the Dow for the first event and the S&P 500 for the other three.
-However, I'm now including a pair of total return versions of the chart, which requires dividend data.
-Thus I'm now using the S&P 90, for which I have dividend data.
+Footnote: When we first began featuring this comparison about six years ago, we used the Dow for the first event and the S&P 500 for the other three.
+However, we're now including a pair of total return versions of the chart, which requires dividend data.
+Thus we're now using the S&P 90, for which we have dividend data.
 The S&P 90 was a daily index launched by Standard & Poor's in 1926 and preceded the S&P 500, which dates from March 1957.

 Inflation adjustment is based on the Consumer Price Index.